rragrawal/multimodalAlignment/README.md

 This repository contains Jupyter notebooks that illustrate how deep learning can be applied for the alignment of multi-modal sequential data.

-If the Jupyter notebook doesn't render on GitHub, please find it here: https://nbviewer.jupyter.org/github/rragrawal/multimodalAlignment/blob/main/multiModalAlignment.ipynb
+If the notebook doesn't render on GitHub, please find it here:

+https://nbviewer.jupyter.org/github/rragrawal/multimodalAlignment/blob/main/multiModalAlignment.ipynb